 - Settling into roles more effectively

-- A broader understanding of the way CIT operates
+- A broader understanding of the way MTU operates

 - Help in setting personal development goals